josdejong/mathjs/docs/datatypes/complex_numbers.md

 # Complex Numbers

 Math.js supports the creation, manipulation, and calculations with complex numbers.
+Support of complex numbers is powered by the library [complex.js](https://github.com/infusion/Complex.js).

 In mathematics, a complex number is an expression of the form `a + bi`, where `a` and `b` are real numbers and `i` represents the imaginary number